ProjectMile/Mile.Xaml/ReadMe.md

 that demonstrate using XAML Islands with Mile.Xaml.
 We hope it can help you develop applications with Mile.Xaml and enjoy the beauty of XAML Islands.

+If you don't want to deploy Windows 11 XAML controls styles for Windows Runtime XAML controls (Mile.Xaml.Styles.SunValley.xbf) to your project's output folder, please set `<MileXamlNoSunValleyXamlStyle>true</MileXamlNoSunValleyXamlStyle>` in your project configuration file.

 ## System Requirements

 - Supported OS: Windows 10 Version 2004 (Build 19041) or later